LunarCultist/100DaysOfCode/README.md

 **Today's Progress**: Today I tried to write a shing shang shong program.

 **Thoughts:** I found more mistakes and differences to Java.
-I need to use pointers more....
+I need to use pointers more...
+Here is implemented in Java, what I wanted to do in C   https://github.com/LunarCultist/Foo/commit/19dfd0bee1225c3f4254120419d2b831ce04ac6c

 **Link to work:** [CTutorial](https://github.com/LunarCultist/CTutorialFiles/commit/75e942cf20fbcf0834cd88356aaa1324ad10feda)